Experimentally probing entropy reduction via iterative quantum information transfer: Conclusion

 \section{Conclusion}

 In this work, we experimentally verified the generalized second law of thermodynamics and fluctuation theorem, which incorporate measures of quantum information flow, using an SiV center coupled to a diamond nanocavity.
 Through a series of experiments varying the Markovianity and memory length of feedback protocols, we quantified the thermodynamic advantage of non-Markovian over Markovian feedback.
 To enable the analysis of the experimental protocols, we have extended the theoretical framework to describe the thermodynamic benefits resulting from the causal structure of the feedback.
-Our work directly probes the fundamental relationship between thermodynamic benefit and quantum information flow and explicitly reveals the thermodynamic advantage of non-Markovianity in thermodynamic terms.
+Our work directly probes the fundamental relationship between thermodynamic benefit and information flow in quantum systems, and explicitly reveals the thermodynamic advantage of non-Markovianity in thermodynamic terms.

-While we focus on a simple quantum system, our work provides a framework that could be extended to more complex quantum systems for which a better understanding of thermodynamic quantities could yield new insights and improved control.
-Such applications include efficient quantum feedback design for quantum state preparation and stabilization~\cite{sivak2022model, johnson2017} and quantum error correction \cite{li2021, googleqec2023}, which can be seen as processes controllably removing entropy from a quantum system.
+While we focus on a simple quantum system in this experiment, our work provides a framework that could be extended to more general and complex quantum systems.
+For example, it would be interesting to experimentally investigate finite temperature regime $\beta > 0$, where the energetic contribution also play a significant role.
+Studies in these systems could yield new insights for improved quantum control.
+The applications include efficient quantum feedback design for quantum state preparation and stabilization~\cite{sivak2022model, johnson2017} and quantum error correction \cite{li2021, googleqec2023}, which can be seen as processes controllably removing entropy from a quantum system.
+Furthermore, our work would pave the way for exploring the thermodynamic impact of real-time state estimation such as the quantum Kalman filter \cite{wiseman2009quantum}, which will play an essential role in achieving optimal control.